 The number of UIAA falls is a measure of how many times a rope can take a large fall and still be useable.
 The same test is used as the dynamic elongation test.
 80 kg weight with a factor 1.7 fall on the rope.
 This time the test is repeated until the rope breaks.
 Many novice climbers think this is how many times you can fall on your rope when top-roping or lead climbing.
 This is not true!
 The UIAA rating is a measure of how many times the rope can take a very large fall.
 Here Sterling Rope explains what the UIAA fall rating really means.

 Now we’re getting deeper into the world of climbing ropes.
 There are three main types: single, double, and twin.

-- Single ropes: These are your standard climbing ropes that you use at the gym, which you will likely use for the vast majority of your climbs.
+- Single ropes: These are the standard climbing ropes that you use at the gym, which you will likely use for the vast majority of your climbs.
 All ropes recommended on this page are single ropes and widths are generally 8.9mm-10.2mm.

 - Double ropes: As the name implies, this is a two-rope system where the climber is tied into both ropes and clips into protection with either rope.
 This helps to reduce rope drag on winding routes.

 - Twin ropes: Like double ropes, this is a two-rope system in which the climber clips both climbing ropes to every piece of protection.
 Using two ropes allows for faster rappelling and it prevents the horrifying possibility of a rope being cut over a sharp edge.

 Ropes used in climbing applications are either static or dynamic and feature a kernmantle construction—a nylon interior core, or kern, and a woven outer sheath, its mantle.